TheEugeniaKim/viagogo-interview-task/README.md

 Update the design to show the user all the important information that a customer would want to know when deciding on which event to go to.

 These deliverables are handled in the View.js and EventCard.js files where the list of events are being displayed.
+I want to note that there seem to be many different keys that I didn't render for the purposes of this exercise because the values were null or false.
+For example, the "IsSellingFast" attribute or the "IsRecentlyViewed" attribute all have false values.
+However, I could absolutely incorporate those features in the view on the event cards in the future.

 # Part 2: